hhvm/user-documentation/guides/hack/03-types/55-classname.md

 }
 ```

-For this to work, we need a type than can represent a class name, and that is the type `classname<`...`>`.
+For this to work, we need a type that can represent a class name, and that is the type `classname<`...`>`.

 Consider the following: